Appendicitis in Children

 What is appendicitis?

-Appendicitis affects 80,000 children per year in the United States.
-It is most common in the second decade of life.
-Fifty percent of children will have a family history of appendicitis.
-Appendicitis is the most common cause for emergency abdominal surgery in childhood.
+Appendicitis affects 70,000 children per year in the United States.
+It is most common in kids between the ages of 10 and 19 years.
+Appendicitis is the most frequent cause for emergency abdominal surgery in childhood.

 Symptoms and Causes

-Because the appendix is located in the lower right portion of the abdomen, the most important symptom is low abdominal pain.
-This often starts around the belly button and moves to the lower right side later.
-Other symptoms include:
+Abdominal pain in the lower right area of your child’s abdomen is a key sign of appendicitis.
+The pain often starts around your child’s belly button and moves to the lower right side later.
+Other symptoms may include:

 Diagnosis and Tests